-Users enter longer, formulated search queries
+Users enter longer, more formulated search queries

 Imagine you were looking for a sushi restaurant.
-Do you simply enter “restaurant” in the search box or rather a longer query like “Japanese restaurants near me”?
+Do you enter “restaurant” in the search box or rather a longer query like “Japanese restaurants near me”?

 But this is not the only reason for the longer searches.
-The amount of content with which the Internet is flooded plays a role here, because quantity is not always the same as quality.
-So users with more targeted searches try to bypass the flood of unusable information and limit the results from the outset.
-Furthermore, more and more users are moving to just skim Google search results and focus on blog post headings and highlighted Google snippets.
+The amount of content with which the Internet is flooded plays a role here because quantity is not always the same as quality.
+So, users with more targeted searches try to bypass the flood of unusable information and limit the results from the outset.
+Furthermore, more and more users are moving to skim Google search results and focus on blog post headings and highlighted Google snippets.
 Because they often provide rough answers to their questions.

 On the other hand, search engines are also getting better at filtering out the most relevant results from thousands of contents.

-The quality and accuracy of search results increases
+The quality and accuracy of search results increases.

-In other words, Google helps users find exactly what they were looking for – even if their search query wasn’t formulated optimally.
+In other words, Google helps users find what they are looking for – even if their search query wasn’t formulated optimally.
 For example, if you type “running shoes”, Google will now show results for “sneakers”.
 For bloggers and SEO experts, this means that when creating content, they need to be even more careful about closing any gaps that could prevent their content from ranking well.

 Topic clusters enable better rankings and more relevant search results